GitauHarrison/notes/two_factor_authentication/twilio_authy.md

     AUTHY_PRODUCTION_API_KEY = os.environ.get('AUTHY_PRODUCTION_API_KEY')
 ```

-The values of the environment variables will be in `.env` file which SHOULD NOT be committed to your repository.
+The values of the environment variables will be in the `.env` file which SHOULD NOT be committed to your repository.
 Remember to gitignore the file!

 `.env`: Actual values of environment variables